This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Do I Need a Lawyer to Help with the Lawsuit Filing Process?

-It’s highly recommended that you obtain an experienced lawyer to help you get through this process.
+It’s highly recommended that you obtain an experienced lawyer to help you through this process.
 Without the right lawyer, you run a serious risk of making mistakes that disqualify your case.
-You also run the risk of losing your case, even if you manage to make it through all the steps correctly.
+You also risk losing your case, even if you manage to make it through all the steps correctly.

 Get Matched with a Leading Birth Injury Attorney in Your AreaGet Help Now